 The Retirement Confidence Survey (RCS) gauges the views and attitudes of working-age and retired Americans regarding retirement, their preparations for retirement, their confidence with regard to various aspects of retirement, and related issues.
 The RCS is the longest-running survey of its kind and is conducted annually by the Employee Benefit Research Institute (EBRI) and the independent research firm Greenwald & Associates.

-The 2018 survey of 2,042 Americans ages 25 or older was conducted online January 3 through January 16, 2018.
-The survey includes 1,002 workers and 1,040 retirees.
-Data were weighted by age, sex, and education.
-The margin of error is ± 3.16 percentage points for all workers and ± 3.10 percentage points for all retirees.
+The 2019 survey of 2,000 Americans was conducted online January 8 through January 23, 2019.
+All respondents were ages 25 or older.
+The survey included 1,000 workers and 1,000 retirees.
+The survey also included an oversample of 307 Gen X workers.
+Data were weighted by age, gender, and education.
+The margin of error is ± 3.16 percentage points for both workers and retirees in a similarly sized random sample.